Skip to main content

 Submit a Change Request for bank account information by following the steps below:

-Step 1: Navigate to the Banking tab and click the ADD NEW ACCOUNT button using one of the Portal pages below:
+1. Navigate to the Banking tab and click ADD NEW ACCOUNT using one of the Portal pages below:

-• Your primary Referrer or Merchant Portal Account Profile page (located on the Dashboard), or;
+• Your primary Referrer or Merchant Portal Account Profile page (located on the Dashboard)

 Adding a new bank account will take up to 5 business days to verify, you can continue to use your current bank account until your new account is confirmed.